Allison Hughes is a singer, director and teacher based in College Park, MD.

 Ms. Hughes’ choral performance credits include appearances at the Kennedy Center, Wolf Trap, Carnegie Hall, Prague’s Rudolphinum, and the Liszt Academy in Budapest.
 She has sung under the batons of John Rutter, Edo de Waart with the Sydney Symphony Orchestra, Emil de Cou with the National Symphony Orchestra, Donald McCullough with the Prague Radio Symphony, and JoAnn Falletta with the Virginia Symphony.
 As a member of the Master Chorale of Washington, Ms. Hughes has made several live choral recordings: Faure’s Requiem, Lauridsen’s Lux Aterna, and Melodious Accord, a concert of Harmonia Sacra music and shape note hymns with guest conductor Alice Parker.
 She was also invited to sing with Schola Cantorum in a studio recording of We Are the Music Makers: Choral Works of David Brunner.

 In addition to singing and directing, Ms. Hughes maintains a private teaching studio.
 She has also been employed as an urban organic vegetable farmer, cupcake baker, graphic designer, breastfeeding peer counselor, office manager, and event planner.
-She enjoys her most recent position, parent of her 2 children, most.
 Ms. Hughes serves on the board of directors of College Park Arts Exchange and is a member of Sigma Alpha Iota music fraternity.
-She attends Paint Branch Unitarian Universalist Church, where she and her husband (a tenor) sometimes perform duets.
+She is mother of 2 budding musicians and wife to Arun Ivatury, composer, singer and multi instrumentalist.